orgmir/ler-android/README.md

-# The Collector
+# Ler - A feed aggregator app

-An app to collect RSS/Atom feeds and allow for quickly opening the articles in the browser.
+This app allows you to subscribe to any RSS or Atom feed and open the links in the browser.